ChrizzBln89/ChrizzBln89/README.md

 # About Me

 I am a senior Financial Analyst/ML Developer with ~10 years of experience.
 I have worked at companies like KPMG, RatePay, and ReCap, specializing in Online and Batch Prediction Services, credit risk evaluation, consumer credit loans, and financial modeling.
 Additionally, I hold a CFA Charterholder designation.
-My expertise lies in designing and implementing modular, scalable, and production-ready machine learning systems for global companies.
+My expertise lies in designing and implementing modular, scalable, and production-ready machine learning systems.
 ## About My Primary Skills

 - Python